 Record investments in research

-Almost 89 billion euros was the massive sum invested in research and development (R&D) in Germany in 2015.
+The massive sum of over 92 billion euros was invested in research and development (R&D) in Germany in 2016 alone.
 Part of this funding goes to projects in universities, non-university research institutions and government research labs.

 Broad range of research

 Higher education institutions are further important players in German research.
-They spend more than 15 billion euros to this end, conducting research across the entire spectrum of science.
+They spend over 16.6 billion euros to this end, conducting research across the entire spectrum of science.
 Basic research plays as important a role as applications-oriented research.
 This also applies to collaborative projects with companies and research institutes.

 Interdisciplinary and international